retinify/retinify/docs/content/installation.md

 # 3. Install retinify
 Build retinify and install its Debian package.
-Select the hardware backend (e.g., NVIDIA GPU or CPU) to be used for acceleration, then run the installation script with the appropriate options.

 ## 3.1 with TensorRT
 The following additional libraries are required.